valouz23/hero-slayer-game/tests.md

 ### method start

 Cas passants :
-  - should launch a fight where the hero starts attacking, and stop it when one of the opponents is dead. whenever the special attack of the dragon is available, it uses it
+  - should launch a fight where the hero starts attacking
+  - should stop the fight when one of the opponents is dead and the other should still be alive
   - should add gold to the dragon's lair if it won the fight
-  - should stop the game if the dragon has died

 Cas d'erreur :
   -